TechG3n/aconf/README.md

 loop_protect_enabled             - true/false - If true, atlas.sh/aegis.sh will stop to reboot the device after 20 trys per day
 proxy_address                    - ip:port - if set, this address will be configured as system proxy.
 Use "remove" to remove proxy from all devices. set_proxy_only_in_same_network   - true/false - If true, only devices with the same subnet will set the proxy (if Proxy_address is 192.168.178.10, only devices with 192.168.178.X will set the proxy)
-PIF_module                       - the version of the PlayIntegrityFix Module
+PIF_module                       - the version of the PlayIntegrityFix Module cosmog_libVerion                 - version of the lib needed by cosmog
 ```
 4. If you want to skip adding names manually on reflashed devices, copy and fill out mac2name.exmaple file
 5. Add latest atlas/aegis version and supported pogo versions to apk folder, make sure to follow naming convention as per example below:
 ```
 PokemodAtlas-Public-v22050101.apk
 PokemodAegis-Public-v22050101.apk
+cosmog-1.2.2.apk
 pokemongo_arm64-v8a_0.235.0.apk
 pokemongo_armeabi-v7a_0.235.0.apk
 ```
 6. Add desired PlayIntegrityFix Module and Fingerprint to the module folder and put its version in the version file.
 For the name follow the naming convention of the example

+7. If you want to use cosmog, put the lib file in the modules folder and name it `libNianticLabsPlugin.so_0.307.1` (change lib ver if needed)

 ## ATV setup